7 steps to stay financially fit

 It’s important to make sure you have enough set aside to pay your tax bill well before the annual deadline, generally April 15.
-The amount of federal income tax you owe each year depends in part on your tax bracket.
-For example, for the 2018 tax year, single filers with taxable income between $9,526 and $38,700 are in the 12 percent tax bracket (which means that 12 percent is the rate that applies to income in that range), but many factors affect the final amount of federal income tax you owe in any year.
+The amount of federal income tax you owe each year depends in part on your tax bracket, but many factors affect it.
+Learn more about income tax brackets.

 In most cases your employer withholds taxes from your paycheck, although the amount withheld will often differ from what you ultimately owe.
 If you are self-employed, however, you will likely need to pay an estimated amount of tax instead, usually on a quarterly basis.